hku-sail/StreamPI/README.md

 ## 📰 News

 - **August 30, 2026:** Code and model weights will be released.
-- **August 27, 2026:** The paper is released.
+- **August 26, 2026:** The paper is released on arXiv.

 ## ✨ Abstract

 Vision-Language-Action models have demonstrated strong performance in robot manipulation, yet leading models such as $\pi_{0.5}$ still operate one frame at a time.
 This single-frame paradigm limits both temporal memory and the precise spatial perception that can emerge from aggregating observations over time. **StreamPI** is a streaming multimodal temporal modeling framework that adds these capabilities without introducing any new model parameters.

 The central design is *instruction-anchored temporal modeling*.
 StreamPI treats each (visual observation, language instruction) pair as an atomic temporal unit: bidirectional attention within a pair enables full cross-modal fusion, while causal attention across pairs supports autoregressive streaming inference.
 The instruction therefore remains a persistent semantic anchor throughout execution.
 A complementary *random-interval streaming training* strategy improves robustness to variable frame rates and asynchronous observation arrival.
 By relying on the LLM backbone's length extrapolation, StreamPI inherits all pretrained $\pi_{0.5}$ weights and supports both single-frame and multi-frame inference.
-Experiments on real robots and LIBERO show consistent gains on memory-dependent and precise-perception tasks.
+Experiments on real robots, LIBERO, and CALVIN show consistent gains from temporal modeling.

 ## 🧠 Method